Benenlux/Collision-detection/README.md

   Used for the math operations.

-  Cmake was used to build and run this application
+  Cmake was used to build and run this application.